azarnn/teamK8/README.md

 To test the analitical script, create folder teamK8 anywhere on disk, then create folder teamK8/data.
 Download jupyter notebook's file assay.ipynb from this repository to folder teamK8 on your disk.
-Download data files daily_energy.csv, daily_weather.csv, informations_households.csv, weekdays.csv from folder teamK8/data in this repo to to folder teamK8/data on your disk.
+Download data files daily_energy.zip, daily_weather.csv, informations_households.csv, weekdays.csv from folder teamK8/data in this repo to folder teamK8/data on your disk.
+Unzip file data/daily_energy.zip to teamK8/data/daily_energy.csv.
 Then open file assay.ipynb and run.

 To test data preparation script you need additionally download file ddprep.ipynb to folder teamK8 on your disk.
 Also you need to download files weather_daily_darksky.csv